The Professional Negligence Law Review: Brazil

 Law No. 6385/1976, which regulates the securities market in Brazil, establishes in Article 26 that 'only accounting firms or independent accounting auditors registered at the Brazilian Securities Commission may audit the financial statements of publicly held companies and of institutions, companies or corporations that make up the system of distribution and intermediation of securities, for the effects of this Law'.

-Furthermore, Paragraph 2 of Article 26 provides that such professionals 'shall be subject to civil liability for any losses caused to third parties as a result of fraud or fault in the exercise of the functions provided for in this article', thereby adopting the subjective liability regime.
+Furthermore, Paragraph 2 of Article 26 provides that these professionals 'shall be subject to civil liability for any losses caused to third parties as a result of fraud or fault in the exercise of the functions provided for in this article', thereby adopting the subjective liability regime.

 In this regard, the Superior Court of Justice has decided that in cases of audit service the subjective regime applies as long as there is evidence of fault, damage and causal link with the opinion or audit report issued.28